IBM/edb-tickets/README.md

 cp env.sample .env
 ```

-You will need to Update the `.env` file with the credentials from your EDB service.
+You will need to update the `.env` file with the credentials from your EDB service.
 Here is an example `.env` file showing the credentials you will need to collect:

 ```bash
 # Copy this file to .env and replace the credentials with